 Smoking is prohibited airside, in vehicles, and in aircraft.
-The use of open flames and smoke-producing tools should be carried out by certified personnel and must be pre-approved by the airport guard/control centre/APOC.
+The use of open flames and smokeproducing tools should be carried out by certified personnel and must be pre-approved by APOC.
 The placement or storage of flammable, explosive, corrosive, toxic, or other hazardous substances is not allowed airside or in passenger and public areas without consent from Avinor.
 Such substances should be stored and secured in accordance with applicable legislation.